teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 * [B-Corp: Companies with Benefits](http://www.newyorker.com/?p=2640342&currentPage=all). *James Surowiecki*, 2014.
 "Becoming a B corp raises the reputational cost of abandoning your social goals.
 It’s what behavioral economists call a ‘commitment device’—a way of insuring that you’ll live up to your promises."

 ## Where to Incorporate?
 Delaware?
 NY?
-California?
+CA?

 Delaware offers the strongest corporate laws and many investors will expect a Delaware corporation.
 The downside is that incorporating in Delaware will add some extra paperwork and a Delaware "franchise tax" of about $350/year for a pre-revenue startup.